Debt Collector Harassment in Washington, D.C.

 Misrepresentations

 If you think any Washington, D.C. debt collectors may have misrepresented themselves to you, it’s important to remember that you have options.
-Get in contact with an attorney that understands debt collector law.
+Get in contact with an attorney who understands debt collector law.

 Who Are Debt Collectors?